Lincoln University (Pennsylvania): Athletics

 Lincoln University participates in the NCAA as a Division II institution.
 Lincoln competes as a Division II member of the Central Intercollegiate Athletic Association and, the Eastern College Athletic Conference.
-Lincoln Lions compete in intercollegiate athletics in the following sports: baseball, soccer (women), basketball (men & women), volleyball (women), indoor track (men & women), outdoor track (men & women), cross-country (men & women), softball, and football.
+Lincoln Lions compete in intercollegiate athletics in the following sports: baseball, soccer (women), basketball (men and women), volleyball (women), indoor track (men and women), outdoor track (men and women), cross-country (men and women), softball, and football.

 The Barnes Foundation

 As president of Lincoln University (1945–1957), Horace Mann Bond formed a friendship with Albert C. Barnes, philanthropist and art collector who established the Barnes Foundation.
 Barnes took a special interest in the institution and built a relationship with its students.
 Barnes gave Lincoln University the privilege of naming four of the five directors originally set as the number for the governing board of the Barnes Foundation.

 Barnes had an interest in helping under-served youth and populations.
 Barnes intended his $25 billion art collection to be used primarily as a teaching resource.
 He limited the number of people who could view it, and for years even the kinds of people, with a preference for students and working class.
 Visitors still must make appointments in advance to see the collection, and only a limited number are allowed in the galleries at one time.

 In the mid-20th century, local government restricted traffic to the campus, then located in a residential neighborhood at 300 North Latch's Lane, Merion, Pennsylvania.
 Barnes' constraints, local factors, and management issues pushed the foundation near bankruptcy by the 1990s.
 Supporters began to explore plans to move the collection to a more public location and maintain it to museum standards.
 To raise money for needed renovations to the main building to protect the collection, the foundation sent some of the most famous impressionist and modern paintings on tour.

 In 2002, the Attorney General of Pennsylvania D. Michael Fisher contested Albert C. Barnes' will, arguing that the Merion location of the collection and small number of board members limited the foundation's ability to sustain itself financially.
 Pennsylvania Governor Edward Rendell brokered a settlement in 2005 between the Barnes Foundation and Lincoln University.
 This agreement resulted in the number of directors increasing.
 This has diluted Lincoln's influence over the collection, valued as of 2009 at approximately twenty-five billion dollars.

 A documentary named The Art of the Steal depicts the events.